GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

-When the GNN is well-trained on all training questions, given a test question, we employ the GNN to encode the question and all entities into a joint embedding space.
-The top-\textit{N}\footnote{The value of \textit{N} is a hyperparameter that can be set according to the performance of the GNN on the training/validation set.} entities closest to the question are selected as candidate answers and passed to the next step.
+In inference, given a test question, we accordingly employ the GNN model to encode the KG and the question.
+The top-\textit{N}\footnote{The value of \textit{N} is a hyperparameter that can be set according to the performance of the GNN on the training/validation set.} nearest neighbors of the question in the embedding space are retrieved as candidate answers and passed to the next step.